 The USA noted that the performance of the HCRs is important, but that the thresholds for the various HCRs are as well and requested that SSP provide more information on the thresholds used.

-SSP stated that it sought to cover a broad spectrum of different HCR shapes, noting that agreement was made that output would be centred on catch and effort multipliers in 2012.
+SSP stated that it sought to cover a broad spectrum of different HCR shapes, noting that agreement was made that output would be centred on catch and effort multipliers from the levels in 2012.
 The thresholds were used to give some variation in the shape of the HCRs to give contrast across different indicators.
 SSP stated that SC18-MI-WP-02 Evaluations of candidate management procedures for skipjack tuna in the WCPO (in the appendices) has the settings for each HCR.

-EU suggested as a first step in narrowing the number of HCRs under consideration was .
+EU suggested as a first step in narrowing the number of HCRs under consideration was to focus on HCRs with a 10% variation constraint and expressed its preference for HCRs 1, 2, 5, 6 and 9 (the latest two with the 10% constraint added).

 Tokelau also on behalf of PNA acknowledged the capacity building assistance given to SIDS, which they find useful, including the PIMPLE tool.
 It stated that the performance metrics are useful as they allow exploring, in a comparative manner, the implications of selecting one management procedure over another.
 The PNA and Tokelau stated that the performance metrics of concern to them relate to the management system that they employ in their waters (i.e., an effort-based management system); they noted the relevance to them of PIs relating to the relative effort and the effort stability in the short, medium and long term, stating they had demonstrated their commitment to managing the fishery in line with the effort limit that they set for the fishery.
 For that reason, they stated they could not support HCRs that result in large-scale changes in the fishery.
 The PNA and Tokelau stated their preference for HCR 9, noting that given the high degree of variability in terms of the final assessment outcome over the last three stock assessments, the design feature of the step allows some fluctuation around the preferred level at which the stock is being managed.
 The curved descending arm from the step allows for management action to take effect without abrupt disruptions to the fishery, and the ascending arm from the step allows for increases in the fishery if consecutive assessments show improvements in the underlying stock.